GenCoder8/Arma-3-Scripts/README.md

 Combat engineering allows you to build ladders and planks to walk on

+(Player collision with the placed object causes problems.
+Waiting for fix in arma)

 ### These scripts are WIP (Work in progress)